rparkins999/AndroidSecondsClock/README.md

 SecondsClock requests SET_ALARM permission although it doesn't actually set any alarms.
 For some strange reason on some phones this permission is required to go to the phone's built-in clock app when you touch the widget.
 If you deny SecondsClock SET_ALARM permission, the app can't go to the device's clock app if your device requires SET_ALARM permission to do so.
 Currently Android automatically grants SET_ALARM permission for any app which requests it, so you shouldn't see a problem unless you explicitly deny SET_ALARM permission.

 # Licensing
-One file (Slider.java) is licensed undet the Apache license 2.0 because it is derived from an Android source file which uses that licence.
+One file (Slider.java) is licensed under the Apache license 2.0 because it is derived from an Android source file which uses that licence.
 Evrything else was written by me and is licensed under GPL V3 or later (if you're puzzled by the apparently inconsistent spelling of "licen{s|c}e", in the UK English spelling the verb is license, but the noun is licence).